 Stash also offers online banking that, like Digit, allows you to designate certain savings goals and track your progress toward each one.
 It also offers a unique banking perk where when you use your Stash debit card to shop at well-known brands, you’re rewarded with a piece of matching stock to help grow your investment portfolio.

-Stash offers three different plan options.
+Stash offers two different plans:

-|Minimum to Open Account||$0||$0||$0|
+|Minimum to Open Account||$10||$0||$0|

 |Socially Responsible Investing|